progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 ## Transfer Protocols ##

-Git can transfer data between two repositories in two major ways: over HTTP and via the so-called smart protocols used in the file://, ssh://, and git:// transports.
+Git can transfer data between two repositories in two major ways: over HTTP and via the so-called smart protocols used in the `file://`, `ssh://`, and `git://` transports.
 This section will quickly cover how these two main protocols operate.

 ### The Dumb Protocol ###

 Git transport over HTTP is often referred to as the dumb protocol because it requires no Git-specific code on the server side during the transport process.
 The fetch process is a series of GET requests, where the client can assume the layout of the Git repository on the server.
-Let’s follow the http-fetch process for the simplegit library:
+Let’s follow the `http-fetch` process for the simplegit library:

 	$ git clone http://github.com/schacon/simplegit-progit.git

-The first thing this command does is pull down the info/refs file.
-This file is written by the update-server-info command, which is why you need to enable that as a post-receive hook in order for the HTTP transport to work properly:
+The first thing this command does is pull down the `info/refs` file.
+This file is written by the `update-server-info` command, which is why you need to enable that as a `post-receive` hook in order for the HTTP transport to work properly:

 	=> GET info/refs
 	ca82a6dff817ec66f44342007202690a93763949     refs/heads/master